india-raven/cs/README.md

 ### `npm install`

 In order for Firebase to load correctly, please create a .env.local file in the root folder.
-As a reference, there is an included template .env.example in the root folder.
+We included a template called .env.example in the root folder.
 You will need to rename it to .env.local, fill it with your firebase credentials, and then add .env.local to your .gitignore file.

+Notes:
-**For the .env.local file to work with the create-react-app, notice that your variables require a REACT_APP prefix.
+1. For the .env.local file to work with the create-react-app, notice that your variables require a REACT_APP prefix.

-**Remember to include your .env.local file in the .gitignore file
+2. Remember to include your .env.local file in the .gitignore file

+3. Firebase is loading geoJson data that renders state shapes and is a pivotal piece the application.
+You can find our template example here:

 Once your setup is complete, you can run the following script in the project directory: